Safe Database Migrations in Production

 2. deploy code that writes both name and full_name

-3. backfill existing rows
+3. backfill historical rows

-4. switch reads from name to full_name
+4. switch reads to full_name

 5. stop writing name